LearnersBlock/learners-block/README.md

 ### Development Notes

 On the GitHub release page you will find a 'pre-release' tagged 'development' which contains all the latest commits from the 'main' branch.
-These images are not linked to our servers for automatic updates.
-They do however, allow a user to connect to the running containers [using SSH](https://www.balena.io/docs/learn/develop/local-mode/#ssh-into-the-running-app-container-or-host-os).
+These images are linked to our servers for automatic updates but receive all updates as soon as they are pushed to the 'main' branch.

 ### Development Instructions